VladimirMakaev/cqrs-journey-doc/00_WhatOthersSaying.markdown

 ----------

-If you would like to provide your feedback on the guide, feel free to comment on this page.
+If you would like to provide your feedback on the guide, feel free to comment on this page or send an email to the CQRS Journey Commander, Grigori Melnik at grigori dot melnik at microsoft dot com.